-#BlackGirlMagic: Tax Box Pro Creator Unnishua Paige Earns $1 Million In Just 4 Months Of Helping Other Black Women Start Their Tax Businesses
+#BlackGirlMagic: Tax Box Pro Creator Unnisha Paige Earns $1 Million In Just 4 Months Of Helping Other Black Women Start Their Tax Businesses

 “I started all of this with $2,000 my freshmen year of college and grew it into a multi-million dollar business.
 It took me 10 years to get where I am.
 This is exactly why I started Tax Box Pro, so it would not have to take 10 plus years to make your first million.

-Unniqua say her goal is to help as many professionals as she can create another stream of revenue.
+Unnisha says her goal is to help as many professionals as she can create another stream of revenue.
 Good for her!
 What are some other good side businesses to start during the pandemic?

 Comments